n1t5ua5/mls-monitor/journals/Austin.md

 <!-- 1/29/24
-Back at it again today working on that same 500 response error.
+Back at it again today working on that same 500 response error, except now I have it narrowed down to a TypeError which is indicated in my deployed fastapi logs.
 In my deployed projects logs in the terminal it states: TypeError: argument 'salt': 'str' object cannot be converted to 'PyBytes'.
 If Im understanding this correctly, it means that that a particular string object was unable to be converted into an integer.
 -->